 Hi, I’m Matto!
-I’m an author/publisher, designer, voice actor, and martial artist living in Durham, NC.
-It sounds like I do a lot–possibly too many things–and I do, but I’m not normal.
+I’m an author, independent publisher, designer, and voice actor living in Durham, NC.
+It sounds like I do a lot, and I do, but I’m not normal.
 I have an inexhaustible drive to learn and create things.

 I started writing when I was in high-school, a long time ago.
 The things I wrote were mostly little stories about dragons, magic, mystical energies, and other worlds.

-I’ve got a few other projects I’m working on as well, and I can’t wait to finish the things I’m working on so that I can move along to them!
+I’ve got a few other projects I’m working on as well, (stay tuned!) and I can’t wait to finish them so that I can move along to other things!
 (I do not suffer from a lack of ideas.)

 To date, I’ve published 1200+ haiku, 2 short stories, 1 novella, and 4 novels.
-I’m planning to publish another 3 novels and a couple short stories, and launch a web-serial all in the second-half of 2020.
+I’m planning to publish another 3-4 novels, a couple short stories, and launch a web-serial all in the second-half of 2020.

 I’ve always been an artist and designer.
 I completed an MFA in Fine Arts for Live Action Filmmaking from Rochester Institute of Technology, and I spent a few years making abstract films that screened in over 75 festivals internationally.
 I still make art as a hobby, working mostly with digital manipulation of image and video.

 I grew up helping my dad with building projects, and that application of creativity and engineering stuck with me.
 I build a lot of fancy furniture for my home, including a mosaic coffee table, a gigantic kitchen table made from recycle welded steel and reclaimed tobacco barn wood, custom structural elements like glass banisters, outdoor landscaping features like multi-tiered stone patios, etc.

 I recorded my first few audiobooks in 2016.
 The first studio I built had a lower sound floor than most professional spaces, but it was small and it had bad ergonomics to work in.
-When my partner and I bought a house, I built a new studio in what was a closet.
+When my partner and I bought a house, I built a new studio in what was a pair of adjacent closets.
 This studio doesn’t have the same amazing sound floor (sound isolation), but instead it has amazing acoustics for recording.
-I call it the Double Dare Studio.

 I only have the time to work on recording my own projects right now, but someday I look forward to reading all sorts of books by other amazing authors.
 Besides reading work I’ve written, I’m also experimenting with ad-hoc storytelling.
 With all my practicing, someday, I’m going to be really really good!